Simple Things has revealed its first wave of artists and curator-led format for 2026

 Squid are an English rock band formed in Brighton in 2016.
-The band consists of Ollie Judge (vocals, drums), Louis Borlase (guitar, vocals), Anton Pearson (guitar, vocals), Laurie Nankivell (bass, brass) and Arthur Leadbetter (keyboards).
-They are currently based in Bristol.
-A Windmill scene band, Squid independently released their debut EP, LINO, in 2017, which was followed by several stand-alone singles and the EP Town Centre in 2019 on Speedy Wunderground.
-Their debut album, Bright Green Field, was released by Warp Records on 7 May 2021.
-It received widespread critical acclaim and debuted at No. 4 on the UK Albums Chart.
-Their second album, O Monolith, was released in 2023 to similar acclaim.
+The band includes Ollie Judge (vocals, drums), Louis Borlase (guitar, vocals), Anton Pearson (guitar, vocals), Laurie Nankivell (bass, brass), and Arthur Leadbetter (keyboards).
+They are based in Bristol.
+The band released their debut EP, LINO, in 2017, followed by several singles and the EP Town Centre in 2019 on Speedy Wunderground.
+Their debut album, Bright Green Field, was released by Warp Records on 7 May 2021 and debuted at No. 4 on the UK Albums Chart.
+Their second album, O Monolith, was released in 2023.

 Data from setlist.fm